Truthout: Controversial reporting on Karl Rove

+Reporting on Bush administration's interrogation techniques

+A 2009 report by Truthout on the Bush administration's use of enhanced interrogation techniques was cited by Countdown with Keith Olberman and by Carl Levin, chairman of the U.S. Senate Committee on Armed Services.

+Unionization

+In 2009, Truthout became the first online-only news website to unionize.
+Truthout staff have worked remotely since the organization's founding in 2001 – a fact that stymied traditional union organizing and certification processes that take place in a physical workplace.

+Truthout held the first virtual card check in the U.S. on August 27, 2009, using faxed images of each employee's signature to verify their signed union cards.
+Truthout's board of directors recognized the union on the same day.

+About a dozen Truthout employees became members of the NewsGuild-CWA Local 36047, and Truthout remains a unionized workplace today.

 Safety issues at BP

-60 Minutes cited a report published at Truthout as a source for its May 16, 2010 episode about the BP oil spill and the whistleblower who warned about a possible blowout at another BP deepwater drilling site.
+60 Minutes cited a report published on Truthout as a source for its May 16, 2010, episode about the BP oil spill and the whistleblower who warned about a possible blowout at another BP deepwater drilling site.

 Digital Journal wrote up the story.
 CNN's Randi Kaye in an article cited a report by Truthout as the first article on BP Alaska employee Mark Kovac's inside knowledge about the safety concerns at the Prudhoe Bay, Alaska BP oil field.
 On July 14, 2010, the United States House of Representatives Committee on Transportation and Infrastructure held a hearing in the Subcommittee on Railroads, Pipelines and Hazardous Materials.
 The hearing titled "The Safety of Hazardous Liquid Pipelines (Part 2): Integrity Management", cited an investigative report by Truthout as a document for the committee's investigation.